mattmattox/Kubernetes-Master-Class-Upgrades/README.md

     - Edit cluster.yml
     - Comment out bad node. **NOTE** You should only remove one node at a time.
     - Run a `rke up`
-    - Delete the node from the cluster `kubectl delete node mmattox-lab-c-03`
+    - Delete the node from the cluster if RKE left to behind `kubectl delete node mmattox-lab-c-03`